mindbender-studio/config/README.md

 # Polly

-The Mindbender configuration.
+The Mindbender configuration of Avalon.

 <br>

 ### Description

-This project implements the studio specific workflow artists use at [Mindbender](mindbender.com).
+This project implements the studio specific workflow artists use at [Avalon](avalon.com).